mraffia/odin-binary-search-trees/README.md

 - `levelOrder` function which accepts another function as a parameter. `levelOrder` should traverse the tree in breadth-first level order and provide each node as the argument to the provided function.
 The method should return an array of values if no function is given.
 - `inorder`, `preorder`, and `postorder` functions that accept a function parameter.
 Each of these functions should traverse the tree in their respective depth-first order and yield each node to the provided function given as an argument.
 The functions should return an array of values if no function is given.
 - `getHeight` function which accepts a node and returns its height.
 Height is defined as the number of edges in longest path from a given node to a leaf node.
-- `getDepth` function which accepts the root and a node and returns its depth.
+- `getDepth` function which accepts the tree's root and a node and returns its depth.
 Depth is defined as the number of edges in path from a given node to the tree’s root node.
 - `isBalanced` function which checks if the tree is balanced.
 A balanced tree is one where the difference between heights of left subtree and right subtree of every node is not more than 1.
 - `rebalance` function which rebalances an unbalanced tree.